AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 1. Select **[!UICONTROL Enable identity stitching]**.

-   If you enable stitching for an existing event dataset, the **[!UICONTROL Change Person ID]** dialog displays the implications of a change of the person ID due to the use of stitching.
+   If you enable or disable stitching for a saved event dataset in the connection, the **[!UICONTROL Change Person ID]** dialog displays the implications of a change of the person ID.
 Select **[!UICONTROL Continue]** to continue.

    The **[!UICONTROL Enable identity stitching]** dialog summarizes the consequences of stitching identities.
 Select **[!UICONTROL Continue]** to continue.